 |Small Group Teaching/Personal Tutorial|

 8 (hours maximum)

-8 (hours maximum) 3-4 hours tutorials per week (Law) In French you will have 3 hours of language tuition in small groups, plus a specialist 1 hour seminar on Legal French.
+8 (hours maximum) You will have 3-4 hours tutorials per week in Law.
+In French you will have 3 hours of language tuition in small groups, plus a specialist 1 hour seminar on Legal French.

 Learning and Teaching